This article explains the event-based software architecture, its advantages, and possible disadvantages for the development of embedded systems.

 An event-based architecture style can reach its limits, especially with large and complex systems.
 In such cases, complicated event structures can arise, which could generate non-obvious or cyclical dependencies.
 In addition, large numbers of events can be generated by such systems, the processing of which must be ensured – without running into a “denial of service”.

-Remedy for the simplification with complex systems could supply the combination of several architecture styles.
+Remedy for the simplification with complex systems could supply the combination of several architectural styles.
 For example, a component-oriented architecture style could therefore be used together with an event-based architecture style.
 As a result, a better structuring of the software is obtained, without having to sacrifice the advantages of the event-based architecture.
 This means that the communication between the components continues to run via events.

 At IMT we have been successfully using an event-based architecture for the implementation of firmware for embedded systems for over 20 years.
 During this time, we have made our know-how available to our customers in the form of our DATAFLOW Runtime and DATAFLOW Designer products.

 The DATAFLOW Runtime is an event-based embedded scheduler that can be executed on embedded processors (such as ARM Cortex-M) without the need for an additional operating system (bare metal).
-The functionality of the firmware is implemented using the Active Object Design Pattern [2] , where the objects in DATAFLOW are called Active Parts.
+The functionality of the firmware is implemented using the Active Object Design Pattern (Source), where the objects in DATAFLOW are called Active Parts.

-Figure 3: Screenshot of DATAFLOW example
+Abbildung 3: Screenshot von DATAFLOW Beispiel

 An Active Part can generate an event as an Event Producer.
-The Active Parts are connected via channels, so that the Consumer is informed about the event and can react accordingly.
+The Active Parts are connected via channels so that the Consumer is informed about the event and can react accordingly.
 Furthermore, it is also possible to generate events via software or hardware timers.
 Hardware interrupts are also integrated into this event system.
 This allows the software developer to implement and test the complete functionality of the firmware event-based.

 By assigning priorities in the Active Parts, the temporary behavior can be precisely defined.
-Preemptive multitasking [3] is supported by the bare metal scheduler.
+Preemptive multitasking (Source) is supported by the bare metal scheduler.
 When using an RTOS scheduler, the Active Part priorities are seamlessly integrated into the RTOS priorities.
 Time slice scheduling is also possible if supported by the RTOS used.

 With the help of DATAFLOW Designer the breaking down of firmware into active parts, the definition of events as well as the definition of channels can be done graphically on a PC.
 A code generator ensures that the graphical representation always matches the created software and the developer can focus on implementing the functionality.